tabler/tabler-vue/README.md

 # tabler-vue

-*tabler-vue* is a collection of Vue.js components for implementing Tabler themed elements elements in your project.
+*tabler-vue* is a collection of Vue.js components for implementing Tabler themed elements in your project.
 [Tabler](https://tabler.github.io) is a free and open-source HTML Dashboard UI Kit built on Bootstrap 4.

 ## Installation